UV and IR quantum-spacetime effects for the Chandrasekhar model: Introduction

-A first follow-up study was reported in Ref.~\cite{sethNANE}, providing a first few more in-depth indications, showing in particular that the amplification of Planck-scale effects reported by Camacho is unlikely to provide the basis for a valuable phenomenological programme, at least not in the context of the Chandrasekhar model and of its Newtonian description of gravitational effects.
+The results of the preliminary analysis reported by Camacho in Ref.~\cite{Camacho} are particularly intriguing since they provide evidence of a striking amplification of Planck-scale effects in the limit in which the mass of the white dwarf approaches the Chandrasekhar limit.
+However, due to the preliminary nature of Camacho's investigation, it remains unclear whether this amplification could be turned into a resource from a phenomenology perspective, and it was not clear which structures within the Chandrasekhar model were responsible for that surprising result.
+A first follow-up study was reported in Ref.~\cite{sethNANE}, analyzing in some detail a few more aspects of the relevant problem, showed that the amplification of Planck-scale effects reported by Camacho is unlikely to provide the basis for a viable phenomenological programme, at least not in the context of the Chandrasekhar model and of its Newtonian description of gravitational effects.